jonkelleyatrackspace/ops_api/README.md

 ### Reload the extension directories

-This will reload config and extension code from disk without restarting.
+Reloads *Disk Configs* and all *Extension* code into memory without restart.

     POST /reload